Leading architect firm Hendricks taps NGS to spice up their runway model with Smart Window Film

 NGS collaborated with architectural firm Hendrick, to enter Dressed – an event that gives “a unique opportunity to… architectural and design industry manufacturers to create one of a kind, wearable garments out of non-traditional materials for a runway extravaganza.”
 NGS used Smart Window Film as part of the model’s shield… Bet you wouldn’t have thought of those uses of Smart Film.
 The outfit created by Hendrick and NGS won two awards:

 Disclaimer: There is no such thing as “stormproof windows,” “hurricane-proof windows,” “hurricane-proof buildings,” or “hurricane-proof window film.”
 If you find yourself in the path of a hurricane, please evacuate the area and stay away from windows.
-Learn more about what window film can and can’t do for hurricanes in our upcoming blog: “Hurricane Proof Buildings and Windows – Fact vs. Fiction.”
+Learn more about what window film can and can’t do for hurricanes in our: “Hurricane Proof Buildings and Windows – Fact vs. Fiction.”

 You’ve been watching the forecasts, reading the news, and checking all the updates.
 You know what the path of the next hurricane is… and you know that it’s coming your way.
 It’s time to take action immediately, so you can protect your business.